 You may want to move to another part of the country.
-HomeSwapper may be able to help.
-The HomeSwapper service is free to Mid Devon District Council tenants.
+House Exchange may be able to help.
+The home swap service is free to Mid Devon Housing tenants.
 It allows you to arrange a home swap with other tenants around the country.

-You can simply sign up to the service on the HomeSwapper website, giving details about your current property and the type of accommodation you are looking for.
-HomeSwapper will then search for all possible matches.
+You can simply sign up to the service on the House Exchange website, giving details about your current property and the type of accommodation you are looking for.
+House Exchange will then search for all possible matches.
 By signing up to the service and with our permission, you can swap your home with tenants from other councils and housing associations.
 You will have access to a community of over 85,000 tenants looking for a move.
-To apply or for more information please visit www.homeswapper.co.uk.
+To apply or for more information please visit www.houseexchange.org.uk

 Please remember that your rent account must to be up-to-date before moving.

-Section 9: Buying your home
+Buying your home

 If you are a flexible or secure tenant then you may be able to buy your home from the Council.
 You will not normally be able to buy your home if:

-- you live in sheltered accommodation - your home is only temporary accommodation - the Council does not own the property we have rented to you - your home is provided with your job (that is, you live in tied accommodation) - there is a Court Order saying you have to leave the property
+- You live in sheltered accommodation - Your home is only temporary accommodation - The Council does not own the property we have rented to you - Your home is provided with your job (that is, you live in tied accommodation) - There is a Court Order saying you have to leave the property